geerlingguy/ansible-for-devops/dynamic-inventory/digitalocean/README.md

 ## Author Information

-These examples were created in 2015 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+These examples were created by [Jeff Geerling](https://www.jeffgeerling.com/) as an example in [Ansible for DevOps](https://www.ansiblefordevops.com/).